smithclay/otlp2parquet/docs/concepts/storage.md

 This guide explains how `otlp2parquet` stores data.

-`otlp2parquet` uses a two-layer model for data storage.
+`otlp2parquet` uses a two-layer model for data storage via the [icepick](https://crates.io/crates/icepick) library.
 The foundational layer is plain Parquet files in object storage.
 An optional, higher-level table format layer using Apache Iceberg can be added for better management and query performance.

 | Layer | Description | Best For |
 | :--- | :--- | :--- |